Monument to Cuauhtémoc

 FAQs

-- What is the Monument to Cuauhtémoc known for?
-The monument is known for commemorating Cuauhtémoc, the last Aztec emperor, symbolizing resistance against colonial forces.
+• What is the significance of the monument?
+The monument commemorates Cuauhtémoc, the last emperor of the Aztec Empire, symbolizing resistance against colonial forces.

 Open 24 hours